JetBrains/kotlin-web-site/docs/topics/k2-compiler-guide.md

     if (isCat) {
         // In Kotlin 2.0.0, the compiler can access
         // information about isCat, so it knows that
-        // animal was smart cast to type Cat.
+        // animal was smart-cast to the type Cat.
         // Therefore, the purr() function is successfully called.
         // In Kotlin 1.9.20, the compiler doesn't know
         // about the smart cast, so calling the purr()